Umm Salal: Healthcare

-The first primary healthcare facility to operate within Umm Salal was located in Umm Salal Ali.
+The first primary healthcare facility to operate within Umm Salal was located in Umm Salal Ali, and opened in 1985 to serve the entire region.
 In July 2016, Umm Salal Health Centre opened in Bu Fasseela, spread out over an area exceeding 50,000 square meters.
 This inauguration came after 2.5 years of construction at a cost of QR 115 million.
 With the stated goal of serving a population of up to 50,000, the facility has 64 clinics, which is more than all other health care centers in Qatar.

 Six pharmacies were recorded in the municipality in 2013 by Qatar's Supreme Council of Health.

 Sports

 There are two sports clubs based in the municipality: Umm Salal SC, based in Umm Salal Ali, and Al-Kharaitiyat SC in Al Kharaitiyat.
 Both clubs field teams in Qatar's premier football league, the Qatar Stars League.
 Furthermore, Umm Salal Ali also accommodates Barzan Youth Center as well as Barzan Olympic Park.

-In Umm Salal Mohammed, the Umm Salal Stadium is being constructed as a venue for the 2022 FIFA World Cup.
-It is being designed by Albert Speer & Partner GmbH.
-The stadium will be able to support 45,120 fans.
-It is being modeled after traditional Arabian forts.
-After the 2022 World Cup, the stadium will decrease its capacity to 25,500 seats and it will be used by Umm Salal SC as their home ground.
+In Umm Salal Mohammed, the Umm Salal Stadium was planned as a venue for the 2022 FIFA World Cup.
+It was designed by Albert Speer & Partner GmbH.
+The stadium was planned to support 45,120 fans and modeled after traditional Arabian forts.
+After the 2022 World Cup, it was planned for the stadium to decrease its capacity to 25,500 seats and be used by Umm Salal SC as their home ground.

+However, it was one of the five proposed World Cup stadiums which were never built by Qatar.
+A major factor in its cancellation was its distance from the Doha Metro and from other accommodation and sporting venues in Doha.

 Visitor attractions

 Landmarks and heritage sites

 Barzan Towers are located in Umm Salal Mohammed.
 The towers were built in the late 19th century and were renovated by Sheikh Mohammed bin Jassim Al Thani in the early 20th century to serve as guard posts for water sources and to observe the new moon during Ramadan.
 A third major fort can also be found in the municipality: the former palace of Jassim bin Muhammed bin Jassim Al Thani.

 The grave of another member of the royal family and a former governor, Ahmed bin Muhammed Al Thani, is also a notable attraction located in the municipality.

 A division of Umm Salal Mohammed is being sectioned off as a heritage quarter.
-This quarter will feature traditional Qatari architecture and neighborhoods (known as 'fareej'), and will have safeguards in place to ensure they are preserved in their original state.
+This quarter will feature traditional Qatari architecture and neighborhoods (known as fereej), and will have safeguards in place to ensure they are preserved in their original state.